ucsb-csw8/w23k/_announcements/week-02.md

 * As mentioned in the [Syllabus]({{site.url}}/{{site.baseurl}}/about#online-class): this class "_require synchronous interactions and active participation._"
     - This week, during the Tue class, we worked through the lab activity (_LA 2.18 Week 2 In-class activity - Calorie expenditure_ in zyBooks).
 As mentioned in class on Thu, your score from it was added to your in-class participation but it won't be counted in your LA01 labs, since we marked it as optional.
     - In the lab, just like in class, we focused on writing functions, including the reasons for doing so.
-    - We had our first quiz (Quiz 1) and the results have been released on Gauchospace.
+    - We had our first quiz (**Quiz 1**) and the results have been released on Gauchospace.
         - Quizzes are scheduled to take place each Thursday at the start of the class.
-        - Any regrade requests should be submitted through a form that's linked in the quiz description on Gauchospace.
+        - Any regrade requests should be submitted _before the next quiz_ through a form that's linked in the quiz description on Gauchospace.

 * The iClicker scores from _this week_ will not be counted in your participation.
 Refer to the Syllabus policies about the generous dropped scores and see Thu recording for an explanation of those policies.
 * The slides and class recordings as well as the videos from the class and lab sections are posted on Gauchospace (look for the ⏩ icon; use your <span style="color:red">**UCSB address**</span> - we won't be granting access to personal gmail accounts.)